-US Supreme Court rejects challenge to California redistricting effort
+US Supreme Court rejects challenge to California redistricting map

-Redrawing of electoral maps along partisan lines taken in response to similar measures in Republican-led states.
+California has redrawn its congressional map in response to similar measures in Republican-led states ahead of the midterm elections.

 The United States Supreme Court has ruled in favour of a California redistricting measure meant to net the Democratic Party more congressional seats, rejecting a challenge from the state Republican Party.